supravo396/Amazon-Clone/README.md

 # Amazon-Clone
-This is an AMAZON main page clone make using HTML and CSS.
+This is an AMAZON main page clone made using HTML and CSS.